1. Overview

 • Children's homes: activities data on residential schools and children's homes.

-• Other LAC activities data: this is calculated by subtracting the sum of measured LAC activity from total LAC activities.
+• Other LAC activities data: these are calculated by subtracting the sum of measured LAC activity from total LAC activities.

 Adoptions